meetsoni15/apace/README.md

-## Apace - random string/int/array generator utility for the GoLang
+## Apace - random string/int/array/ipv4 generator utility for the GoLang

 This package contains a random string, array and int generator.
 It is a wrapper around the crypto/rand package.
 For array currently it supports int, int64 and string.
+Support for IPV4 added.

 ### Usage
 ```